-Since Facebook launched in 2004, it has grown to become the biggest social networking site on the planet.
-With 2.23 billion users, Facebook’s stock is worth $174.21 a share, and the company has a valuation of over $504.3 billion.
+Since Facebook launched in 2004, it has become the biggest social networking site on the planet.
+With 2.27 billion users, Facebook’s stock is worth $144.02 a share, as of Jan.
+14, 2019, and the company has a valuation of over $541.5 billion.
 Mark Zuckerberg’s tech giant has grown dramatically, in part because of the strategic shopping it has done along the way.

-Over the years, Facebook has completed 65 mergers and acquisitions involving everything from facial-recognition technology to other major social platforms like Instagram and WhatsApp.
+Over the years, Facebook has completed more than 70 mergers and acquisitions involving everything from facial-recognition technology to other major social platforms like Instagram and WhatsApp.

-Most recently Facebook has acquired or merged with four different companies in 2018, the largest is of Israeli messaging app RedKix — acquired at approximately $100 million.
-Although many of Facebook’s acquisitions have been for undisclosed amounts, the prices that have been revealed range from $200,000 all the way up to $22 billion.
+Most recently Facebook has acquired or merged with four different companies in 2018, the largest of which is Israeli messaging app Redkix — acquired for approximately $100 million.
+Although many of the companies owned by Facebook have been acquired for undisclosed amounts, the prices that have been revealed range from $200,000 all the way up to $22 billion.
+And Facebook isn’t the only tech giant investing big bucks into acquiring other companies.

-Facebook acquired Indian startup Little Eye Lab in 2014 for an amount between $10 million and $15 million, according to TechCrunch.
-Little Eye Lab had created a software tool that analyzes the performance of Android apps, which Facebook believed would help with their mobile products.
+Facebook acquired Indian startup Little Eye Labs in 2014 for an amount between $10 million and $15 million, according to TechCrunch.
+Little Eye Labs created a software tool that analyzes the performance of Android apps, which Facebook believed would help with their mobile products.

 Facebook bought Branch in 2014 for $15 million, Mashable reported.
 Branch had launched three products at the time of its acquisition: Branch, which allowed users to create conversations around social content; Potluck, a social network based around content sharing; and Phonetag Messenger, which allows users to send messages that include voice and pictures.
 Only the first two products were acquired by Facebook, however.